What’s Coming in tvOS 11

 Speaking as the author of “Take Control of Apple TV,” I was excited when Apple kicked off its 2017 WWDC keynote with news about the Apple TV.
 I was even more excited when Tim Cook confirmed that Amazon Prime Video is coming to the Apple TV (see “Apple TV to Get Amazon Prime Video and More Later in 2017,” 5 June 2017).
 And then… nothing else, other than a brief mention that more would be announced later this year.

-It’s unclear why Apple chose to say so little, since tvOS 11 is coming, presumably alongside the company’s other operating system updates, and the beta is available for Apple developers now.
+It’s unclear why Apple chose to say so little, since tvOS 11 is indeed coming, presumably alongside the company’s other operating system updates, and the beta is available for Apple developers now.

 But don’t get too excited. tvOS 11, at least what Apple has revealed thus far, is a supremely disappointing update.
 Highlights from the beta include: